 "Are you telling him the exact coordinates, boss?"
 One of the men asked.

 "Of course not.
-I'll keep that information to myself, unless that colonel agrees with our conditions and his promise that we're the ones who wil get the reward."
+I'll keep that information to myself, unless that colonel agrees with our conditions and his promise that we're the ones who will get all the reward."

 "Full report," Whain ordered looking stern.